154749642-coder/Xu2026iMeta/README.md

-/data/ # Data tables used for statistical analyses and figure generation /fig1-5/ # Data used for plotting the main figures /figX.Rmd # Reproducible R Markdown script for statistical analyses and plotting each panel /X.py # Python scripts used for data processing and analyses
+/data/ # Data tables used for statistical analyses and figure generation /fig1-5/ # Data used for plotting the main figures /X.py # Python scripts used for data processing and analyses